peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

-An arbitrary-precision integer with the same value as the given string.
+An arbitrary-precision integer with the same value as the specified string.

 <b>Exceptions:</b>